SlimaineB/AWS-Advanced-Networking-Specialty-ANS-C01-Practice-Test-Exam/README.md

 - Therefore, for analyzing application attacks detected by AWS WAF, configuring AWS WAF logs to be delivered to an Amazon Kinesis Data Firehose stream is the recommended approach.

 **[⬆ Back to Top](#table-of-contents)**

+### 92- A company deploys a software solution on Amazon EC2 instances that are in a cluster placement group.
+The solution's UI is a single HTML page.
+The HTML file size is 1,024 bytes.
+The software processes files that exceed 1,024 MB in size.
+The software shares files over the network to clients upon request.
+The files are shared with the Don't Fragment flag set.
+Elastic network interfaces of the EC2 instances are set up with jumbo frames.
+The UI is always accessible from all allowed source IP addresses, regardless of whether the source IP addresses are within a VPC, on the internet, or on premises.
+However, clients sometimes do not receive files that they request because the files fail to travel successfully from the software to the clients.
+Which options provide a possible root cause of these failures?
+(Choose two.)

+- [ ]  The source IP addresses are from on-premises hosts that are routed over AWS Direct Connect.
+- [x]  The source IP addresses are from on-premises hosts that are routed over AWS Site-to-Site VPN.
+- [x]  The source IP addresses are from hosts that connect over the public internet.
+- [ ]  The security group of the EC2 instances does not allow ICMP traffic.
+- [ ]  The operating system of the EC2 instances does not support jumbo frames.

+**Explanation :**
+- Internet and VPN doesn't work with jumbo frame (MTU 1501+) so it will be fragmented => " The files are shared with the Don't Fragment flag set"